The New Generation of America First: Why Gen Z Conservatives Are Turning Against the H-1B Illusion

 Federal law caps new H‑1B approvals at 85,000 per year (65,000 regular + 20,000 for those with U.S. advanced degrees).
 In FY2024, roughly 400,000 H‑1B petitions were approved, but around 65% were renewals—meaning just 140,000 new slots for foreign workers.

-As of this year, between 600,000 and 700,000 H‑1B workers are employed in the United States.
-The computer and mathematical sector accounts for about 65% of those jobs, followed by architecture and engineering (9%) and health care (4%).
-Amazon, Cognizant, Infosys, and Google rank among the top corporate sponsors.
+Today, between 600,000 and 700,000 H‑1B workers are employed in the United States.
+Roughly 65% of those jobs are in computer and mathematical occupations, 9% in architecture and engineering, and 4% in health care.
+Amazon, Cognizant, Infosys, and Google remain top sponsors.

-Wage data from the Department of Labor shows about 60% of H‑1B jobs are certified below the local median wage.
-That loophole legally undercuts American workers and suppresses wages across entire sectors.
+Wage data from the Department of Labor reveals about 60% of H‑1B jobs are certified below the local median wage—a legal way to undercut Americans and shrink their career prospects.
+If the purpose were to attract geniuses, not bargain labor, wages would rise—not fall.

 The Gen Z Response: Loyalty to Citizens First